MabLab-Dev/UE5_Plugin-CompassKit/README.md

 - The markers are added/removed for a specific player hence are managed by a local player subsystem
 - The subsystem uses tick to continuously update marker positions, but tick is only active if a navigation widget is subscribed and there are markers to be tracked.
 - By default CompassKit calculates marker projections relative to the player's camera.
-Projects can optionally override this at runtime using SetProjectionReferenceActor().
+Projects can optionally override this at runtime using SetProjectionReferenceOverride().
 - CompassKit is designed to encourage custom navigation widget implementations.

 ## Installation